 .
-You should know there is both ‘good’ cholesterol and ‘bad’ cholesterol
+There is both ‘good’ cholesterol and ‘bad’ cholesterol

 .
-Try and limit or even avoid fatty foods as they will elevate cholesterol levels
+Try and limit or even avoid fatty foods as they elevate cholesterol levels

 .
 Remain diligent with diet and exercise and you can minimise risks

 Cholesterol is a buzzword that everybody has heard of at one point but possibly doesn’t completely understand as to how it pertains to their body and the role it plays.
 Over the course of this article we will try and rectify that.
 The first thing to note is that there is cholesterol that is naturally produced by the body and cholesterol that you get from outside sources through what we eat.
 These are primarily fatty foods.

 The second thing to note is that there is both ‘good’ cholesterol and ‘bad’ cholesterol.
 It’s one of those sources of matter where you really have to find the right balance.
 It’s certainly beneficial but too much and it starts to have a negative impact.
 We will try and help you find that happy medium.

 Cholesterol helps you to produce hormones and build new cells which are important in maintaining the balance of the body.
 Without adequate levels of cholesterol, cells can become damaged and less effective and hormones may not be produced to a sufficient level which can start to become detrimental.